EnduranceDan/alx-pre_course/0x01-git/README.md

 I have updated the README again.
+I am getting tired.